Last updated on 29 March 2021

 Try putting a few slices of lemon or cucumber in your water to give it a more interesting taste.
 Herbal teas are also a great caffeine-free alternative to coffee, for those who enjoy the comfort of sipping on a hot drink.

 Continuously looking at a computer screen strains your eyes and worsens sleepiness.
 Taking periodic breaks prevents you from becoming fatigued and tired.
 A simple 5-minute break can help you slow down, relax your eyes and clear your head.
 Look away from the screen, or rest quietly with your eyes closed for a few minutes periodically throughout the day.

 Have a power snack

 Have a small, healthy snack every 4 hours throughout the day.
-It’s much better to continually refuel your body before it runs empty than to wait until you’re in danger zone than overdo it.
+It’s much better to continually refuel your body before it runs empty than to wait until you’re in danger zone and overdo it.
 Large meals can make you feel foggy and lethargic because digestion requires energy.
 Eating small snacks packed with certain nutrients such as iron (iron deficiency is a common source of fatigue), protein and fibre will give you sustained energy throughout the day.